minima-global/minidocs/docs/runanode/archivenodes.md

 sidebar_position: 12
 ---

-# Run an Archive node
+# Run an archive node

 *Only available from Mainnet (v1.0) onwards*

-To learn more about archive nodes, please see the [Archive nodes](/docs/learn/minima/aboutarchivenodes) page.
+To learn more about archive nodes, please see the [archive nodes](/docs/learn/minima/aboutarchivenodes) page.

 ## System Requirements

-Anyone can run an Archive node from Android, desktop or server.
+Anyone can run an archive node from Android, desktop or server.

 ### Minimum Hardware Requirements

+The following assumes that only Minima is running on the server, you should consider increasing the RAM and storage depending on the requirements for other software you install e.g. virus protection etc

 **Processing:** 2 CPU <br/>
-**Memory:** 2GB RAM<br/>
+**Memory:** 4GB RAM<br/>
 **Storage:** 5GB*

 *This may change over time.